 When we make judgments based upon our experiences, our feelings, or our own failings, we are projecting onto the other individual those things we find least desirable in ourselves (Baumeister, Dale, & Sommer, 1998).
-Often, the words we say about others are what we actually feel about ourselves.Projecting our own failings and insecurities onto others, especially those closest to us, is damaging to those relationships and can lead to unnecessary conflict and dysfunction.
+Often, the words we say about others are what we may actually feel about ourselves.Projecting our own failings and insecurities onto others, especially those closest to us, can damage those relationships and lead to unnecessary conflict and dysfunction.

 This is the simple and partial version of Freud's theory.
-Studies (Holmes, 1978) suggest that the individual's recognition of negative traits is not within that individual's awareness, that the projection is in fact a means in which the individual is able to act out personal aggression on a more desirable target.
+Studies (such as Holmes, 1978) suggest that the individual's recognition of negative traits is not within that individual's awareness.
+Rather, the projection is a means in which the individual acts out personal aggression on a more desirable target.

 By the time Janie tried on the fourth dress, each one drawing sharp criticism from Shelly, she was in tears.
-She could not understand how her friend could be so hurtful on what should have been a fun and happy occasion for both of them.
-Not only had Shelly put down the idea of marriage, insulted Janie's relationship with her fiancé, but had also made her feel ugly, and ashamed of her excitement in trying on wedding dresses.
+She could not understand how her friend could be so hurtful on what should have been a fun and happy occasion for them both.
+Not only had Shelly put down the idea of marriage, insulted Janie's relationship with her fiancé, but had also made her feel ugly and ashamed of her excitement over trying on wedding dresses.

 Janie ended up telling Shelly she had changed her mind about her choice, and that her fiancé's sister would serve as maid of honor instead.
 After this, Shelly began furiously attacking her friend on social media, disparaging her for wanting to be married, and making fun of her and her choice of husband in general.

-When individuals want something so badly for themselves, a new job, a promotion, new car, or home, and this is achieved by someone else, there is a tendency to put down these opportunities for the one who has achieved them.
-The projection does more to save face than to actually protect the individual from disappointment.
+When individuals want something so badly for themselves, whether a new job, a promotion, new car, or home, and this is achieved by someone else, there is a tendency to put down these opportunities for the one who has achieved them.
+The projection does more to save face than to truly protect the individual from disappointment.
 When individuals react this way, it is the cliché, "I did not want to work all those extra hours anyway" response, and most people do see through that.

-When we pass judgment, we are actually passing off our own insecurities, fears, and disappointments onto others.
+When we pass judgment, we are oftentimes passing off our own insecurities, fears, and disappointments onto others.
 It is uncomfortable both for the one doing the judging and for those judged (Stevens & Reitz, 1970).
 This type of behavior can ruin friendships and cause conflict in personal as well as professional relationships.